SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Malaysian applicants are graded on.

-Embassy-ready documents for VFS Global Malaysia / TLScontact Malaysia appointments
+Applications are submitted through VFS Global Malaysia / TLScontact Malaysia.

 Organised Schengen visa document folder prepared by an applicant from Malaysia, showing a cover letter, flight itinerary to Frankfurt, and applicant profile alongside a passport and VFS Kuala Lumpur appointment slip.